Table of Contents

-- Large: Big sizes like 8’x10′ ft. , 9’x12′ ft. and sizes above it can be grouped into one group.
-They are very big and their laying arrangement setup is very similar to each other.
+- Large: Big sizes like 8’x10′ ft. , 9’x12′ ft. , and sizes above, it can be grouped into one group.
+They are enormous, and their laying arrangement setup is very similar to each other.
 They are commonly placed in the lounge room, dining, and bedrooms.

 - Medium: 6’x9′ ft. and 5’x8′ rug sizes are ones that people mostly buy.
 They are not too large nor too small.
 They are perfect for being placed anywhere in the house except for the kitchen and bathroom.

 - Small: 4’x6′ and all below this size fall under the category of small rugs.
 The others are 3’x5′ and 2’x3′.
-They are mostly used in bathrooms, kitchens, doormats, etc.
+They are the right sizes for bathrooms, kitchens, doormats, etc.

-- Round rug sizes: How can we miss the circular rugs, they really add a different dimension to the house.
-If located in the place they can seriously steal one third the interior decoration.
-The common round rug sizes are 4’x4′, 6’x6′, 8’x8′, and 10’x10′.
+- Round rug sizes: How can we miss the circular rugs, they add a different dimension to the house.
+If located in the correct place, they can seriously steal one-third of the interior decoration.
+The standard round rug sizes are 4’x4′, 6’x6′, 8’x8′, and 10’x10′.

-- Layered rugs: This is a very trendy method of place a rug on a rug or a carpet.
-Now here the idea is that the base carpet is always lager than the top one.
-When placing the top rug let at least 24 inches of base rug be seen on all four sides to get the method work for you. [click here] for more.
+- Layered rugs: This is a popular method of placing an area rug on a carpet or a carpet.
+Now here the idea is that the base carpet is always larger than the top one.
+When placing the top rug, let at least 24 inches of base rug be seen on all four sides to get the method work for you.